Gribeauval system: Development

-The mid-18th Century saw the development of mobile field artillery.
-Ballistics engineers and metallurgy technicians introduced reforms that lowered the weight of gun tubes while other experts built lighter gun carriages.
+The mid-18th century saw the development of mobile field artillery.
+Ballistics engineers and metallurgy technicians introduced reforms that lowered the weight of gun tubes while other experts devised lighter gun carriages.
 Gun calibers were standardized, easing the logistical headache caused by a multitude of calibers.
 Gribeauval was a veteran combat officer and an able artillery theoretician.
 With the advent of the Gribeauval system, the French enjoyed the best artillery in Europe.
 One historian called it "arguably the best artillery system in Europe at that time".

 Benjamin Robins put artillery on a scientific basis in 1742.
-Bronze – an alloy of 10 parts copper to one part tin – was preferred for cannons because it was lighter than iron and more durable.
+Bronze, an alloy of 10 parts copper to one part tin, was preferred for cannons because it was lighter than iron and more durable.
 At that time, cannons were cast hollow around a core and the core often moved within the mold, producing an imperfect bore.
 This problem was solved at The Hague foundry in 1747.
 Jean Maritz began casting guns as a single, solid block, and then drilling the bore on a large machine.
 The Dutch tried to maintain the secret, but the new process soon became widely known in Europe.
 After Maritz's invention, a cannon could be manufactured with a better-aligned bore and tighter tolerances.
 This resulted in less windage – the gap between the cannonball and the bore – which meant less gas pressure escaped, so that smaller gunpowder charges could hurl the projectile farther and more accurately.
 When less gunpowder could be used to achieve the same power and range, the ballistics experts found that cannon barrels could be made thinner, shorter, and lighter.

 The army of the Habsburg monarchy discovered that its artillery was outmatched by Prussian cannons during the War of the Austrian Succession.
 In 1744, the new Director General Joseph Wenzel I, Prince of Liechtenstein began a series of reforms to improve the design of Austria's field artillery and provide training to its gunners.
-By the start of the Seven Years' War the Austrians upgraded their artillery with lighter cannons and introduced a very good howitzer.
+By the start of the Seven Years' War, the Austrians had introduced the Liechtenstein artillery system which upgraded their artillery with lighter cannons and introduced a very good howitzer.
 These were so successful that other nations rushed to manufacture similar weapons.
+Russia introduced the Shuvalov system in 1757.
 Gribeauval, who served in the Austrian artillery in 1756–1762, got a first-hand look at the new field guns.
 Upon his return to France, Gribeauval was requested to reorganize the artillery.